 After one semester of earning a GPA of less than 2.0, a student will be put on Academic Probation for the following semester.
-The student will be required to request progress reports from all his/her instructors twice during the semester (week 5 and week 9) and submit them to an assigned mentor.
+The student will be required to request progress reports from all his/her instructors twice during the semester (after week 4 and after week 8) and submit them to an assigned mentor.
+Students on academic probation will be required to attend at least four hours in either the STEP Center or other designated study time.